 If we are asked to write a test module, maintaining one or more scenarios will play an important part in writing a complete and effective module.

-Test scenarios serve as documentation for the product or module under development and as a communication medium between developer and tester(s).
+Test scenarios serve as documentation for the product or module under development and as a communication medium between the developer and tester(s).
 These artifacts act like blueprints that provide a general understanding of what the application will do.
 These documents should be updated as the application evolves and becomes more sophisticated.
-I always refer to test scenarios as a living document, which is subject to change without notice either by me or my colleagues.
+I always refer to test scenarios as a living document, which is subject to change without notice, either by me or my colleagues.

 Test scenarios are used for two purposes,

-They provide a clear understanding of what functionality will be delivered with the release in terms of functional and non-functional requirements They help in identifying scope creep if any and help to take corrective measure
+They clearly understand what functionality will be delivered with the release in terms of functional and non-functional requirements.
+They help in identifying scope creep, if any and help to take corrective measure.

-It is very important to have a clear understanding of what behavior we want our product to exhibit.
-By having distinct test cases for all the related modules, we can make sure that the scenario behaves exactly how it’s intended.
+It is very important to understand clearly what behavior we want our product to exhibit.
+By having distinct test cases for all the related modules, we can ensure that the scenario behaves exactly as intended.
 Never try to get away with one or two test cases to cover multiple modules.
 It will cost you heavily in the long run.

 How to Write Test Scenarios?

-- Clear understanding of the product
+• A clear understanding of the product

-- Writing good test scenarios
+• Writing good test scenarios

-- Write a sample code for every test scenario
+• Write a sample code for every test scenario

-- How to write a test case?
+• How to write a test case?

-- Test data management and reporting issues
+• Test data management and reporting issues

-- Summary against each story/feature – This is my favorite part
+• Summary against each story/feature – This is my favorite part

 Tips to Create Test Scenarios

-- Prioritize – Decide on what should be done and whatnot.
+• Prioritize – Decide on what should be done and whatnot.

-- Create test cases/specifications from the scenarios
+• Create test cases/specifications from the scenarios

-- Define validation criteria
+• Define validation criteria

-- Define and document various scenarios before starting actual testing.
+• Define and document various scenarios before starting actual testing.

-- Prepare test data – For each test case/specification we should have different input conditions to put through the system under test and verify the output against expected values.
+• Prepare test data – For each test case/specification, we should have different input conditions to put through the system under test and verify the output against expected values.

-- Define setup, teardown, and clean up scripts for testing.
+• Define setup, teardown, and clean-up scripts for testing.
 We can put these scripts in the Test Data Management tool to create database tables before the start of testing.

-- Prepare test cases/specifications as per the requirements document
+• Prepare test cases/specifications as per the requirements document

-- Write test cases as per the requirement document.
+• Write test cases as per the requirement document.

 Conclusion